 My panic attacks were gone within a WEEK.

-At first, I gave all the credit to this plan I’ve built, but the truth is I was able to deal with the situation thanks to that night in 2013.
+Initially I gave all the credit to this plan I’ve built, but the truth is I was able to deal with the situation thanks to that night in 2013.
 This caused me to re-frame my thinking pattern, which led me to make more positive and effective choices in my life and acquire the tools and experience to deal with this situation.
 Out of a feeling of helplessness, I created a situation where I felt strong and even a little confused when the panic attacks didn’t even come.

 After a while I realized that this program can help a lot of people.
 These days I am working on a workshop that I intend to conduct in youth homes in my country, and even presented the workshop in the form of a lecture for army soldiers.
 The goal of this workshop is to share the tools I acquired over time; tools that could have helped me in moments of crisis like that night in 2013.